phalcon-orphanage/docs/en/reference/views.rst

     $loader = new Twig_Loader_Filesystem($viewsDirectory);
     $twig = new Twig_Environment($loader);

-If you want to modify any of those variables before render the views,you can pre-build and pass them as options:
+If you want to modify any of those variables before render the views, you can pre-build and pass them as options:

 .. code-block:: php